German minister says G7 should welcome back Russia longer term

-BERLIN (Reuters) - German Foreign Minister Frank-Walter Steinmeier said on Thursday the Group of Seven industrialized nations should welcome back Russia in the longer term, striking a different tone from Chancellor Angela Merkel.
+BERLIN, June 4 (Reuters) - German Foreign Minister Frank-Walter Steinmeier said on Thursday the Group of Seven industrialised nations should welcome back Russia in the longer term, striking a different tone from Chancellor Angela Merkel.

 Speaking after meeting his Ukrainian counterpart Pavlo Klimkin three days before a G7 summit in Bavaria, Steinmeier said excluding Russia over its actions in Ukraine was a necessary step but not a goal in itself.